What is a Technical Product Manager (TPM)?

 What soft skills should a TPM have?

-- Story Telling – TPMs need to be able to give a compelling pitch of their product, what value it adds, how it’s addressing customer needs.
+TPMs need to be able to give a compelling pitch of their product, what value it adds and how it’s addressing customer needs.
 Being able to story tell will help engage stakeholders and users and get real buy in to the product and development roadmap.

-- Prioritisation Skills – TPMs need to prioritise work depending on the value it will add and urgency to implement.
+TPMs need to prioritise work depending on the value it will add and urgency to implement.
 They need to be able to problem-solve, identify opportunities, consider how they will do it and then implement.
-They must also have a high tolerance for ambiguity in order to develop plans when not all details are known.
+They must also have a high tolerance for ambiguity in order to develop plans when not all details are known

-- Teamwork – TPMs must be able to work well as a team and know when it is appropriate to direct the team.
-They will also need to balance multiple priorities, so the ability to delegate tasks, and be an effective communicator who can listen closely enough for others on the team to make changes where necessary.
+TPMs must be able to work well as a team and know when it is appropriate to direct the team.
+They will need to balance multiple priorities and must be able to delegate tasks.
+They must also be an effective communicator who can listen closely to team members and make changes where necessary.

-- Emotional Intelligence – The ability to understand, use and manage your own emotions in a positive way.
-This includes being able to be empathetic to other and situations, understand others values and feelings to help overcome situations and defuse conflict
+The ability to understand, use and manage your own emotions in a positive way.
+This includes being able to empathise with others and understand each other’s values and feelings to help overcome negative situations and defuse conflict

 DDat Skills Snapshot